 What is the price of a pair of socks?

-We sell to the trade 1000 pairs of upcycled socks for 1,64 euros.
-All custom made, packaged, with the sock tag.
+We sell to the trade 1000 pairs of upcycled socks for 1,64 euro.
+All custom made, packaged with the sock tag.
 250 pairs of sweaters are about 16 euros.

 Do you think people in Bulgaria care about ecological footprint?
 Do you think it will happen in the years ahead?